MicrosoftDocs/dynamics365smb-docs/business-central/admin-how-to-set-up-a-dynamics-crm-connection.md

 2. On the **CDS Connection Setup** page, turn off the **Enabled** toggle.

 ## View Item Availability - Support Matrix
-For most versions of [!INCLUDE[d365fin](includes/d365fin_md.md) and Dynamics 365 Sales, you can view availability figures for items across the integrated products.
+For most versions of [!INCLUDE[d365fin](includes/d365fin_md.md)] and Dynamics 365 Sales, you can view the availability of inventory items across the integrated products.
 For more information, see [System Requirements for Business Central](../deployment/system-requirement-business-central.md).

 ## See Also
 [View the Status of a Synchronization](admin-how-to-view-synchronization-status.md)